 - Get assistance from a captive agent

-A captive agent, on the other hand, works for an insurance company and has a local presence.
+- Captive agent.
+On the other hand, a captive agent works for an insurance company and has a local presence.
 Outside of that, there won’t be much in the way of differences between a captive agent and a direct-to-consumer company.

 While purchasing directly from an insurance company may seem like the easy choice, there are drawbacks to going directly through an insurance company, captive agent, or direct writer.

 Insurance Company Pros

 - They have a good handle on technology.
 Insurance companies have leaned into the world of digital technology to deliver their product.
 If you prefer the convenience of websites, mobile apps, and tech-friendly service, insurance companies are your friend.